Sunny days, sandy toes: America’s most charming coastal towns are perfect for a family vacation

 The very first inhabitants of this thriving beach community are believed to be the Lenni-Lenape tribe, as recorded by the explorer Henry Hudson in the early 1600s.
 Named for Cornelius Jacobsen Mey, who founded the town in 1621, Cape May is also revered as the nation’s oldest seashore resort.
 The streets are lined with colorful Victorian houses that exude a kind of old-fashioned grandeur and charm.

 Cape May has plenty of leisure activities for families.
 Its boardwalk stretches for two miles, with beautiful views of sandy beaches and plenty of shops and restaurants along the way.
 Pristine Poverty Beach is a favorite for families on vacation with toddlers because it’s a quiet spot set farther back from the crowds (it also has street parking and bathrooms).
-Kids will also enjoy an afternoon at the Cape May County Zoo, which is free and relies on donations.
+Kids will also enjoy an afternoon at the Cape May County Zoo, which is free to visit and relies on donations.
 Some of the animals you might expect to see are American black bears, cheetahs, and giraffes.

 2. Seabrook, Washington